chengwm123456/CMCL-Launcher/README.md

 - There're full of bugs in these files......(for example, close a window may cause the RuntimeError or the launcher crashes, click a button may cause the launcher crashes, the launcher's windows is very slow, etc.)

-- I'm weak in English so these files may have a lot of incorrect spelling, spelling by pinyin or spelling which is very confusing. (for example, "recommend"[correct] -> "recommand"[incorrect], "a"[in CMCLCore/CMCLGameLaunching/CommandGenerating.py] -> "argument"[meaning], etc.)
+- I'm weak in English so these files may have a lot of incorrect spelling, spelling mistake, spelling by pinyin or spelling which is very confusing. (for example, "recommend"[correct] -> "recommand"[incorrect], "a"[in CMCLCore/CMCLGameLaunching/CommandGenerating.py] -> "argument"[its meaning], etc.)

 <h5>Tip</h5>